Red Bellied Woodpecker

 As with all animals, foraging becomes an important role in an animal’s ability to survive and reproduce.
 The red-bellied woodpecker expresses foraging behavior by catching or storing food.

-What Does the Red Bellied Woodpecker Eat?
+What Does the Red Bellied Woodpecker Eat in the Wild?

 • Additional Insects